Film & Live Music

 Beckett | Saunders & G. Richter

 This concert will take place with the original programme but a reduced seating capacity.
-As a result, already purchased tickets are no longer valid.

 The second part of the evening will feature the large-format film “MOVING PICTURES (946-3)” by Gerhard Richter and Corinna Belz, with music composed by Rebecca Saunders and played by trumpet virtuoso Marco Blaauw.